 Now Soyinka who held the highly coveted title of ‘United Nation Ambassador for Human Rights’ has again become agnotological about something.
 If it happens elsewhere in Nigeria or the world, he would give his immediate and best slamming as an actual or predictor of human rights violations.
 He would have made a great ‘moment’ out it.
 What has been Soyinka’s take on ‘ethnic cleansing’?
 Or its early causes and actual acts in Rwanda and Yugoslavia?
 Accusing Wole Soyinka of being a tribalist is a cheap act.

-However, Soyinka did say publicly that he drove around Nigeria and saw that it was not ‘one nation’ and he did declare full support for the establishment of the Oduduwa Republic, which in themselves are not evidence of tribalism.
-Firstly, truth be said Nigeria is not one nation culturally or spiritually.
-Politically, the South-West is strongly paranoid about a South-East presidency and for the first-time aligned with the North; the North regrets the loss of rulership to the South and have recently regained it; the South-East feel so marginalised in national politics they are still simmering with secession; the list goes on.
+However, Soyinka did say publicly that he drove around Nigeria and saw that it was not ‘one nation.’
+He did declare full support for the establishment of the Oduduwa Republic, which in themselves are not evidence of tribalism.
+Firstly, the truth is Nigeria is not one nation culturally or spiritually.
+Politically, without accounting for the past, the South-West is strongly against about a South-East presidency.
+This is mutual and for the first-time aligned with the North.
+The North regrets the loss of rulership to the South and have recently regained it.
+The South-East feel so marginalised in national politics they are still simmering with secession; the list goes on.

-Secondly, declaring for Oduduwa Republic is a far more a nationalist or secessionist act than a tribal one.
-Still Soyinka has created much bias and division in the minds of Nigerians and foreigners either with his ever-capricious and ever-guontious ‘moments’ that are met with broad embrace or revolting disbelief and with his “Tell them say I no dey house” ‘none moments’.
+Secondly, declaring for the Oduduwa Republic is a far more a nationalist or secessionist act than a tribal one.
+Still, Soyinka has created much bias and division in the minds of Nigerians and foreigners.
+Either with his ever-capricious and ever-eruptive ‘moments’ that meet with a broad embrace or revolting disbelief.
+And with his “Tell them say, I no dey house” ‘none moments’.